About the day hikes

 Duration: 8 to 9 hrs

-- The Condores Viewpoint, overlooking the town of El Chalten.
-This viewpoint lends itself to spectacular panoramic views of the massifs of Torre, Fitz Roy and the Valley of the Vueltas River.
+- The Condores Viewpoint overlooks the town of El Chalten, and lends itself to spectacular panoramic views of the massifs of Torre, Fitz Roy and the Valley of the Vueltas River.

 - Glaciar Huemul can be combined with a boat trip on Laguna del Desierto to get you close to a glacier in just one hour of walking.

 - The two main day hikes can be cut short for less intrepid hikers.
-Hike to Mirador del Torre on the way to Laguna Torre for views of Cerro Torre.
-Hike to Laguna Capri on the way to Laguna de Los Tres for good views of Mount Fitz Roy.
+The Laguna Torre hike can be shortened to just reach Mirador del Torre, where you still get the views of Cerro Torre.
+Laguna de Los Tres can be shortened by stopping at Laguna Capri for good views of Mount Fitz Roy.

 What our customers think